Migration Series: Arctic Sea, Acrylic on Yupo

 Studio visits by appointment.

-The paintings on this home page are from each of three series I am now working on:
+The paintings on this home page are from each of three series of paintings I am now working on:

 The Germination Series of paintings conveys the growth and the creation of life.